gchallen/code.metalsmith-spellcheck/README.md

 Array of spelling exceptions as described above.

+#### `checkFile` (optional)

+(default: *`spelling_checked.json`*)

+Path relative to the metalsmith source directory to a JSON file containing information required to cache spelling checks.
+This will be removed from the build directory.

 #### `exceptionFile` (optional)

 (default: *`spelling_exceptions.json`*)

 Path relative to the metalsmith source directory to a JSON file containing spelling exceptions.
 See description above.
+This will be removed from the build directory.

 #### `failFile` (optional)